andipyk/wpxdigicontent/README.md

 ## Description

-DigiContent is a powerful WordPress plugin that leverages the capabilities of Anthropic's Claude 3.5 Sonnet and OpenAI's GPT-4 Turbo to generate high-quality, AI-powered content for your WordPress website.
+DigiContent is a powerful WordPress plugin that leverages the capabilities of Anthropic's Claude 3.5 Sonnet and OpenAI's GPT-4  to generate high-quality, AI-powered content for your WordPress website.
 Developed by [Andi Syafrianda](https://digikuy.com), this plugin seamlessly integrates advanced AI technology into your content creation workflow.

 ## Features

-- 🤖 Dual AI Integration: Support for both Claude 3.5 Sonnet (Anthropic) and GPT-4 Turbo (OpenAI)
+- 🤖 Dual AI Integration: Support for both Claude 3.5 Sonnet (Anthropic) and GPT-4  (OpenAI)
 - 🔒 Secure API Key Management: Encrypted storage of API keys
 - ⚙️ Customizable Settings: Adjust max tokens and temperature for AI responses
 - 📝 Post Editor Integration: Generate content directly within the WordPress editor